 Of course, the causes of urban decay in Detroit and other American cities are quite complex.
 One cannot help but observe, however, that the decayed areas are where the hyphenated Americans used to live.
 Not exactly—but generally, more or less.
 For instance, Detroit was a big hyphenated-American town.

 This spring I had an interesting experience at a dinner party.
-The people at the party were actually my wife’s friends, but both she and Sibyl were sick, so she sent me.
+The people at the party were actually my wife’s friends, but both she and my daughter were sick, so she sent me.
 Now, normally my wife will strain life and limb to keep me from getting into any but a superficial political discussion with her friends from the San Francisco theater scene.
 Frankly, her fears are exaggerated.
 I can pretend to be a progressive all day long without any discomfort whatsoever.
 I can also pretend to be a redneck—it is frightening to see me in this mode.
 But in any case, she wasn’t there.
 So I got to use my Sith mind tricks in an uninhibited manner.

 One of the other guests was a black playwright and director—very upper-crust black, no accent—and his pretty but somewhat dim Midwestern wife.
 I had met these people a few times but did not know them very well.
 The wife, in particular, revealed herself as a very orthodox Chomskyite progressive.